luke-jr/full-retpoline/README.md

 Note that this is *intentionally* excessive: certain compile flags are enabled that may very well be unnecessary.
 In particular, -O0 and -Og will throw an error by default.

+There are many things still missing to get a 100% retpoline'd system.
+If you'd like to help out, please read [the TODO file](TODO.md) and open issues and pull requests as appropriate.

 # GCC: Usage, caution

 The GCC patches enable all retpolines by default, and modifies the defaults for other CFLAGS that are suspected at taking away from its protections.